smeyerSL/angular4-package-boilerplate/README.md

 Don't forget to bump the version (also in package.json in the dist folder).

 ## Add new external dependencies
-If you need to add more external dependencies the package needs to be added at two places besides the package.json.
+If you need to add more external dependencies the package needs to be added at two places besides the two package.json (always consider the one in the dist folder, too.
+In that case it's the peer dependencies object).
 Let's say we want to add **@angular/http**.
 First you would have to extend the paths object in **tsconfig.json** like this
 ```
 "paths": {
   ...